->

 - The consequences of making a purchasing mistake are high.

 Since my husband had to be included in the decision, we tried to stop by the store front one evening only to discover the store was closed.
-(Like I said, it’s not a “real” store with “real store” hours.)
-However, the web site address was painted on the store windows. www.fantasticfeathers.net
+However, the web site address was painted on the store window so we visited the website.

-The Fantastic Feathers website is not superbly designed by any means.
-Images are missing and the design is crappy, but the information contained within was EXACTLY what we needed.
+The store’s website is not superbly designed by any means.
+Images were missing and the design was crappy, but the information contained within was EXACTLY what we needed.
 Not only was there a list of the birds available but there were also descriptions of each type of bird.
-There was more than enough information there for us to decide to try to visit during the less than convenient hours of operation.

-We made several visits to the store and even more visits to the web site during the next few weeks.
+Over the next few weeks, we made several visits to the store and even more visits to the web site.
 We searched and we read and most importantly, we talked.
 We talked to the breeders at the store.
 We talked to friends and neighbors.
 In the end, we bought a bird from these breeders because of their extensive knowledge and experience… which they first relayed to us via their website.

 It took us almost a month to put down a deposit on our hatchling.
-Then we waited two more months while we waited for little Beldar to be ready to come home with us.
+Even then, it would be more than two more months for little Beldar to be ready to come home with us.
 To say I was petrified wouldn’t describe the level of terror I felt.
 I would have felt more comfortable bringing home the special needs orphan refugee.

 In the end, the store’s web site was the most influential factor on our decision to purchase the bird from this breeder.
-We visited other bird breeder and bird store websites in the area.
-None of the other store web sites showcased their “expertise” on their web site and therefore, we didn’t even try to visit the other stores.
-While one other competitor actually listed on the site birds for sale and their prices, there wasn’t the other essential information we felt we needed to trust them with our purchase.
-By the way, the breed of bird we chose was listed as costing 20% LESS on this other bird store website.
+We visited several other websites before we made our final purchasing decision, but none of the other stores’ web sites showcased their “expertise.”
+As a result, we didn’t even try to visit any other pet stores.
+One of the other bird breeder websites stood out from the rest because they actually listed the birds which were available as well as their prices.
+However, there wasn’t the other essential information we felt we needed to trust them with our purchase.
+By the way, the breed of bird we chose was listed on that site as costing 20% LESS than we paid for our bird.